Cameras, Mesh Collisions, and Gravity

-Did you ever play a FPS (First Person Shooter) game?
+Did you ever play an FPS (First-Person Shooter) game?
 In this tutorial, we are going to simulate the same camera movements: the camera is on the floor, in collision with the ground, and potentially in collision with any objects in the scene.

 How can I do this ?